JonDWesley/child-enrollment/README.md

 # adult-enrollment

 #TODO Keep these notes in order to move changes to other modules :
-###. remove the console.log showing "true"
-###. make question pdf full screen and scollable
+* make question pdf full screen and scollable
-###. make question answer come up on a modal and make nav bar sticky with a white background
+* make question answer come up on a modal and make nav bar sticky with a white background
-###. get second audio for answers to play only on a correct answer
+* get second audio for answers to play only on a correct answer
-###. fix reference in audio track to nutritionnc.com home page in footer (incorrect)
+* fix reference in audio track to nutritionnc.com home page in footer (incorrect)
-###.
-Senario #2 has an akward delay in the start of the audio
+* Senario #2 has an akward delay in the start of the audio
-###. fix intro video to correctly illistrate how nav buttons work
+* fix intro video to correctly illistrate how nav buttons work
-###. fix nextAttention animation in IE
+* fix nextAttention animation in IE
-###. remane any slides with named functions attached to them to the same name as their function (add a notes about why you did this)
+* remane any slides with named functions attached to them to the same name as their function (add a notes about why you did this)
-###. clean up code
+* clean up code
-###. improve notes within code
+* improve notes within code
-###.
-Improve accesability
+* Improve accesability

-# Resources, links, and files needed:
+## Resources, links, and files needed:

 ## Project setup
 ```